raghavamukkamala/python-hd-course/README.md

 # python-hd-course
-This is git repository for python-hd-course, where you can dataset for course project exam.
+This is git repository for python-hd-course, where you can find dataset for course project exam.